Pratham16112002/logseq/pages/Intervals.md

 	- We we encounter an overlap then always remove the interval having lesser end.
 - ### Minimum rooms required for overlapping meetings
 	- Given some intervals which represents meeting timings.
-	- We need to schedule these meetings in different rooms.
+	- We need to schedule these meetings in different rooms ( conflict meetings should be held in separate meetings ).
+	-